reductstore/reduct-cli-py/docs/aliases.md

 # Aliases

-The Reduct CLI client uses aliases to simplify communication with a storage engine.
+The ReductStore CLIclient uses aliases to simplify communication with a storage engine.
 This way, users don't have to type the URL and credentials for the storage engine each time they want to use it.
 Creating an alias

 To create an alias, use the following rcli command: